Choosing a Nurse Staffing Agency in 2021

 The rapid increase in patients is a strong driver of the nursing shortage.
 The opioid epidemic has been deemed a public health crisis and has led to an estimated 1.3 million people with opioid addictions being hospitalized every year.
 On top of that, an aging population of baby boomers continues to drive the demand for healthcare services.
 An estimated 80 percent of baby boomers have at least one chronic health condition.

 It is projected that approximately one million baby boomer nurses will retire by the year 2030, meaning new grads, gen Xers and millennial nurses will need to take their place.
 Currently, there are 70,000 nurses retiring annually, which is a large contributor to the nurse shortage.
 Rural communities are more likely to be affected by the shortage.
-Since these locations may be less desirable to live, hospital executives have trouble filling positions for healthcare professionals in remote locations.
+Since these locations may be less desirable to live in, hospital executives have trouble filling positions for healthcare professionals in remote locations.

 The Need for a Sustainable Solution